 I want to travel everywhere in Space.”

 So: Gysin’s trying to write himself out of/into the story grid and I think he did it well.
 He’s attempting to dismantle, examine and rebuild identity and reality.
 Art, words, drugs, magic, dreamachine, marketing, control, music, media, money, thought, life.
 Repetition overload.
 Coins spinning on cafe tables.
 Spinning flickering lights.
+Get on up, Mr Gysin.
 Like a sex machine.
-Get on up.
-Mr Gysin, get upp-a.
 In the beginning was the word.

 By CTS Ryan – 2004